 The Hebrew Bible

-The Hebrew Old Testament is divided into 3 main parts, based on genre.
+The modern Hebrew Old Testament is divided into three main parts, based on genre.
 The Jews combine the books of Samuel, Kings, Chronicles, Ezra/Nehemiah and the Minor Prophets into one book for a total of 24 books.

 The Jews call the Scriptures the “TaNaKh,” an acrostic of the first letters of the names of the three parts: Torah (the Law of Moses), Nebi’im (the Prophets), and Khethubim (the Writings).

-The first two of these correspond to what Jesus calls “The Law and the Prophets” (Matthew 7:12) or “Moses and the Prophets” (Luke 16:29,31; 24:27).
-On one occasion (Luke 24:44), Jesus referred to all of the writings in the third category as “Psalms,” when he says “The Law of Moses, the Prophets, and the Psalms”.
+The first two correspond to what Jesus calls “The Law and the Prophets” (Matthew 7:12) or “Moses and the Prophets” (Luke 16:29 Luke 16:31; Luke 24:27).
+On one occasion (Luke 24:44), Jesus referred to all the writings in the third category as “Psalms,” when he says “The Law of Moses, the Prophets, and the Psalms”.